steveworley/decoupledkit-react/docs/graphql-sources.md

 #### Comics

 This data is also fetched from the [Marvel API](https://developer.marvel.com/) using the `API_PUBLIC_KEY` and `API_PRIVATE_KEY` which is stored in the local `.env` file.
+Comics are related directly to characters and cannot be queried for independently.

 ```
-TODO
+{
+  characters {
+    comics {
+      id
+      title
+      issueNumber
+      description
+      image
+    }
+  }
+}
 ```

 #### Comic Sales

 This data is also fetched from the [Comic Sales API](https://comichron-data.github.io/api/titles.json) to compare sales data with the chosen characters's comic list.
+Similar to Comics, Comic sales are related directly to comics and cannot be queried for independently.
+The comic sales API does not match directly with Marvel's API so the server does a fuzzy match to try and find data to present to demo the concept.

 ```
-TODO
+{
+  characters {
+    comics {
+      comicSales {
+        issue
+        count
+      }
+    }
+  }
+}
 ```